Visit a Lake Superior Lighthouse

-The light above is located at the end of the southern breakwater and marks the entrance to the canal in Duluth.
+The lighthouse above is located at the end of the southern breakwater and marks the entrance to the canal in Duluth.
 The lights on the south breakwater were built in 1901, and the light on the north breakwater in 1910.
 The inner south breakwater light sits under the drawbridge.

 Visit Canal Park in Duluth to see these Lake Superior lighthouses and watch as the ships come in to port.